EPNA | Podcast Episode 11

 Read more

-DialoguePerspectives I Preview: Start of the new programm year 2023/24
+DialoguePerspectives I Preview: Start of the New Programme Year 2023/24

-DialoguePerspectives I Preview: Start of the new programm year 2023/24
+DialoguePerspectives I Preview: Start of the New Programme Year 2023/24

 We kick off the programme year 2023/24 with our Autumn Seminar on “Navigating Crisis – Tools for Community-based Social Action” from 11th to 15th of October in Bonn.
 We are delighted to see the DialoguePerspectives network growing and to welcome a new cohort of 60 participants from 15 European countries with diverse religions and worldview […]